-\Since there are two Aberdeen Cineworlds, the Aberdeen Picturehouse admissions have been compared with the sum of the spare capacity of the two cinemas.
-In diversion from Cineworld has been compared with the sum of capacity at Duke of York's and Duke's @ Komedia.
+\Since there are two Cineworld cinemas in Aberdeen, the Picturehouse Aberdeen admissions have been compared with the sum of the spare capacity of the two cinemas.
+In Brighton diversion from Cineworld has been compared with the sum of capacity at Duke of York's and Duke's @ Komedia.

-Average attendance at Duke of York's was [%] and [%] at Duke's @ Komedia, summing to [%].
+†Average attendance at Duke of York's was [%] and [%] at Duke's @ Komedia, summing to [%].